Adejumok/BlogApp/README.md

 BlogApp
 ====================================

-A simple blog website using Django framework that contain
+A simple blog website using Django framework that contain;
 1. A list of Blog Posts
 2. A List of all Bloggers
 3. The Blog Author (blogger) detail page